Orange-OpenSource/ods-android/docs/components/Tabs.md

 #### Jetpack Compose

-For scrollable tabs, the tabs should be added inside of an `OdsScrollableTabRow`.
+To display scrollable tabs, use `OdsScrollableTabRow` composable.
 This is the only difference with fixed tabs implementation.
-As for fixed tabs, you can use an `OdsTab` composable or an `OdsLeadingIconTab` inside.
+As for fixed tabs, the composable will display classic `OdsTab` (icon above text) or `OdsLeadingIconTab` (icon before text) depending on the `leadingIconTabs` value.
+For more information, see [Extras](#extras) section.

 ```kotlin
 OdsScrollableTabRow(